 What Are the Different Types of Congestive Heart Failure?

 Heart failure can occur on the left side of the heart, the right side, or both.
-Most commonly, it begins in the heart's primary pumping chamber - the left ventricle.
+Most commonly, it begins in the heart's primary pumping chamber—the left ventricle.
 Each specific type of CHF is accompanied by its own distinct characteristics:

-- Right-sided Congestive Heart Failure - Right-sided CHF develops when the right ventricle struggles to deliver blood to the lungs.
+Right-sided CHF develops when the right ventricle struggles to deliver blood to the lungs.
 As blood backs up into the blood vessels, the body begins to retain fluid in the abdomen and lower body.
 Aside from this swelling, patients may also experience shortness of breath among their symptoms.

 Cases of left-sided CHF can be further classified into one of two sub-types, characterized by the manner in which the ventricle is affected:

-- Systolic Congestive Heart Failure - Systolic CHF occurs when the left ventricle is unable to contract with enough force to circulate blood properly.
+Systolic CHF occurs when the left ventricle is unable to contract with enough force to circulate blood properly.
 As the left ventricle strains to perform, it can thin and weaken, leading to backward blood flow, fluid buildup, and swelling.

 What Are the Stages of CHF?